 There appears to be no other work that has attempted assimilating such a vast spectrum of knowledge, but history is witness to a swathe of persistent efforts at creating intelligent machines and examining the nuances of biological life.
 This section presents a small subset of such efforts.
 Ancient Greek myths spawned ideas like Talos, which were among the first documented AI conceptualizations.
-By the 17th century, Rene Descartes and contemporary anatomists who were influenced by the concept of mechanical statues and clocks, proposed theories of the body being similar to a machine, and theorized that ideas originated from both sensory experiences as well as from the conscious mind.
-In 1747, a French physician La Mettrie concluded from observations that "The human body is a machine that winds up its own springs; it is a living image of the perpetual motion".
-In 1854, George Boole presented Boolean algebra as the mathematics of human intellect [82], but it was only until the 1940's that abstract reasoning by machines was made possible with the Church-Turing thesis and the invention of the digital computer which demonstrated that any mathematical operation could be performed using 0 and 1.
-Research into AI and it's christening began at Dartmouth College in 1956 [62], where scientists from various fields attempted precisely describing every aspect of intelligence, to simulate it via a machine, followed by other scholars who pondered deeply about life [99].
-Other researchers like David Marr rejected symbolic approaches [26] and stressed on the importance of AI understanding concepts from the bottom up, where the AI is allowed to possess sensorimotor skills which would eventually help it build commonsense.
-Researchers also agreed with Moravec's paradox that abstract reasoning was among the least important skills for an AI to possess, as detailed in the paper "Elephants Don't Play Chess" [14], where the author argues that "the world is its own best model".
-Cognitive scientists took the concept forward via the embodied mind thesis [65].
-Post-2011, work on AI has focused predominantly on deep learning and big-data, where Convolutional Neural Networks (CNN's) and Recurrent Neural Network's (RNN's) have bettered even human accuracy on the MINST database, beat humans in answering general trivia questions and even beat humans in Go and Poker [104], while still suffering from problems like overfitting, the vanishing gradient problem and continued criticism about the definition and method of evaluating intelligence being fundamentally flawed [101] [54], due to how important properties of the brain's cortex are ignored [53].
-Although attempts have been made to map the flow of brain activity to determine the relationship between the sensory and cognitive operations in various cortexes [46], a more recent study on the biological basis for intelligence has identified genes and cellular properties associated with intelligence [44].
+By the $17^{th}$ century, Rene Descartes and contemporary anatomists who were influenced by the concept of mechanical statues and clocks, proposed theories of the body being similar to a machine, and theorized that ideas originated from both sensory experiences as well as from the conscious mind.
+In 1747, a French physician La Mettrie concluded from observations, that "The human body is a machine that winds up its own springs; it is a living image of the perpetual motion".
+In 1854, George Boole presented Boolean algebra as the mathematics of human intellect [5], but it was only until the 1940's that abstract reasoning by machines was made possible with the Church-Turing thesis and the invention of the digital computer which demonstrated that any mathematical operation could be performed using 0 and 1.
+Research into AI and its christening began at Dartmouth College in 1956 [6], where scientists from various fields attempted precisely describing every aspect of intelligence, to simulate it via a machine, followed by other scholars who pondered deeply about life [7].
+Other researchers like David Marr rejected symbolic approaches [3] and stressed on the importance of AI understanding concepts from the bottom up.
+The AI is to be allowed to possess sensorimotor skills which would eventually help it build commonsense.
+Researchers also agreed with Moravec's paradox, that abstract reasoning was among the least important skills for an AI to possess, as detailed in the paper "Elephants Don't Play Chess" [8], where the author argues that "the world is its own best model".
+Cognitive scientists took the concept forward via the embodied mind thesis [9].
+Post-2011, work on AI has focused predominantly on Computational Intelligence (CI), deep learning and big-data, where Convolutional Neural Networks (CNN's) and Recurrent Neural Network's (RNN's) have bettered even human accuracy on recognition of handwritten digits, beat humans at answering general trivia questions and even games like Go and Poker [10].
+However, the algorithms continued suffering from over-fitting, the vanishing gradient problem and persistent criticism about the definition and method of evaluating intelligence being fundamentally flawed [11] [12], due to important properties of the brain's cortex being ignored [13].
+Although attempts have been made to map the flow of brain activity to determine the relationship between the sensory and cognitive operations in various cortexes [14] and a more recent study on the biological basis for intelligence has identified genes and cellular properties associated with intelligence [15], the fundamental secrets of intelligence are yet to be unlocked.